germanium-git/azure-k8s/README.md

 # Azure Kubernetes training

 All instructions in this file are organized chronologically and walk you through the whole process of reproducing the kubernetes environment in Azure.
-That includes also
+That also includes:
 - Prometheus stack to scrap metrics from applications and k8s cluster
 - Alert manager to send notifications
 - Grafana to visualize metrics
 - ELK Stack: Elasticsearch, Filebeat, Kibana for log management

 ## 01-Prerequisites

+### Windows users
+- [Ubuntu VM on Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (optional, highly recommended though)
+<br>(or other Linux distribution of your choice)<br>
+- Windows Terminal

+Plus the following tools installed on the linux VM:
 - terraform
 - kubectl
 - make

-- Ubuntu VM on Windows (optional, highly recommended though)
+### Linux * macOS
+Make sure terraform, kubectl, and make is installed on your system.

 ## 02-Deploy k8s cluster in AKS
 New cluster will be deployed in AKS by using the pre-provisioned terraform module